benmarwick/computing-sota-az-boundaries/README.md

-The goal of this repository is to generate polygons that indicate the [activation zones](https://www.sota.org.uk/Blog/2017/07/08/In-The-Zone) for [SOTA](https://www.sota.org.uk/) summits in the W7W-KG area.
-Here is how the [SOTA FAQ](https://www.sota.org.uk/Joining-In/FAQs) defines the activation zone:
+The goal of this repository is to generate polygons that indicate the [activation zones](https://www.sota.org.uk/Blog/2017/07/08/In-The-Zone) for [SOTA](https://www.sota.org.uk/) summits in the W7W area (Washington State, USA).
+Here is how the [SOTA FAQ](https://www.sota.org.uk/Joining-In/FAQs) defines the activation
+zone:

 > Q. What is the Activation Zone?